Contemporary art and civic engagement.

 In 2020 he was accepted to the Civic Leadership Academy at the University of Chicago Harris School of Public Policy where he worked with government and nonprofit sector participants to think about effective policy for Chicago’s cultural industries.
 He has taught graduate and undergraduate courses at the School of the Art Institute of Chicago in the Department of Arts Administration & Policy.

 Gibran has written catalog entries for Iñigo Manglano-Ovalle, Rodrigo Lara Zendejas, and Jeremiah Hulsebos-Spofford.
 In 2015 he curated Orients, Greg Bae's inaugural Chicago exhibition after his year long residency in Seoul.
 He contributed to the first retrospective on the work by artist Andrea Bowers focusing on the activism and archives from the grassroots coalition Centro Sin Fronteras.
-In 2021 he was symposium curator for Fractures: Creating Around Devastation focusing on water, civic engagement, activism, and architecture.
-He has served as the 2022 and 2023 curator for the Low Residency MFA Graduate Exhibition at the School of the Art Institute of Chicago.
+He has been a juror for the Chicago International Film Festival Out-Look series and been in conversation with artists and filmmakers.
+He has served as the 2022–2024 curator for the Low Residency MFA Graduate Exhibition at the School of the Art Institute of Chicago.

 Gibran currently serves as Chair of the Board of Directors of the Chicago Artists Coalition, and previous founding member of the Auxiliary Board of the National Museum of Mexican Art.
 He holds a BA in Art History and a BS in Public Relations from Northern Arizona University and an MA in Arts Administration & Policy and MA in Modern Art History, Theory and Criticism from the School of the Art Institute of Chicago.